-However, for many parts of the country, a 10 yard roll-off dumpster is the smallest temporary dumpster available to rent, so this comparison represents the real life options available to most people with a smaller disposal need.
+However, for many parts of the country, a 10 yard roll-off dumpster is the smallest temporary dumpster available to rent, so this comparison represents the real life options available to most people with smaller disposal needs.

-How it Works
+How It Works

 - First, determine if Bagster pick-up is available in your area

 - Purchase the Bagster from Home Depot, Lowes, or Amazon

 - Set up and fill up your dumpster bag